pisv/gethandly.wiki-playground/Step-Two.md

 }
 ```

-and then define corresponding implementation classes (in the package
+with corresponding implementation classes defined in the package
-`org.eclipse.handly.internal.examples.basic.ui.model` of the same bundle):
+`org.eclipse.handly.internal.examples.basic.ui.model` of the same bundle:

 ```java
 public class FooFile